openfisca/openfisca-doc/publishing.md

 # Publishing results based on OpenFisca

 OpenFisca is free software made available under the [AGPL license](https://choosealicense.com/licenses/agpl-3.0/).
 This means that you are free to use, install and modify it, and that you have to contribute your changes back to the community.
-This is to limit free-riding and is the only way a contributive digital common can be sustainable, so we are very happy that you take part in this shared effort!
+This is the only way a contributive digital common can be sustainable, so we are very happy that you take part in this shared effort!

 ## Computation results